Call Now 24/7 - Free Consultation! 844-686-5397

 If you want to take legal action on behalf of a loved one, contact Munley Law.

-Contact an Experienced Nursing Home Abuse Attorney
+Contact an Experienced Nursing Home Abuse Attorney at Munley Law

 Nursing Home Abuse AttorneysIf you suspect a loved one is being abused in a long-term care facility, the Munley Law personal injury attorneys are here for you.
-We have handled some of the most common types of nursing home negligence and have secured thousands of dollars in settlements and verdicts for medical bills, mental anguish, and pain and suffering for elderly victims who did not receive the they deserve.
+We have handled some of the most common types of nursing home negligence and have secured thousands of dollars in settlements and verdicts for medical bills, mental anguish, and pain and suffering for elderly victims who did not receive the standard of care they deserve.

 When you see your loved one with unexplained physical injuries or a change in their mental status, you need answers.
 Munley Law can help.

-Call today for a no-obligation, free consultation.
+Contact us today for a no-obligation, free consultation.

 Do I Have A Case?